trevorkask/playmaker/README.md

 # playmaker
-A basic football game that connect players through mutual teammates The design layout is at: https://www.figma.com/file/R9eG74NPpCYDWTB5fuXaj7/Playmaker?node-id=0%3A1&t=klkLzWuqKxglqFEA-0
+A basic football game that connects players through mutual teammates The website is at: https://connect2players.com/

 The sole owner of this game is Trevor Kasuku